 Tonight, my heart is overflowing with emotion.
 We’re about two weeks away from our foster baby being reunited with his mom and my heart couldn’t be happier for them.
 His mom has become like a sister to me and has become part of our family.
 My heart will ache for a time and will need to get used to not seeing his bright and smiling face each morning and night, but my heart is overwhelmed by seeing the way the foster system was intended to be.

-Our first foster experience was less than encouraging, and for those of you who know the story, you know why.
+Our first foster experience was very difficult for us, and for those of you who know the story, you know why.
 We were left with gaping holes in our heart and emotional wounds from the way that situation unfolded.
 We thought we’d never foster again, but God had different plans.

 After months went by, we decided to open our home again and in June of last year, a precious baby boy arrived.
 Over the last 9 months, he and his mom have brought more healing to our hearts than they could ever imagine.
 His mom welcomed us into her life and we welcomed her into ours.
 Instead of having two separate families working towards reunification, we became one family, supporting each other and sharing the ups and downs of life.